Vexillum (gastropod)

 Vexillum is a genus of small to medium-sized sea snails, marine gastropod molluscs in the family Costellariidae.

 This genus is not monophyletic.
 The genus Vexillum contains about 80% of costellariid diversity.
 It is considered a "dumping ground" for an array of unrelated forms.

 Description

 The shell is elongated, turreted, longitudinally ribbed or plicate.
 The spire is acuminated.
 The aperture is narrow.
 The columella shows numerous plaits.
 The outer lip is internally striated.

-Vexillum species produce complex venoms dominated by highly diversified short cysteine-rich peptides, vexitoxins, related to conotoxins.
+Vexillum species produce complex venoms dominated by highly diversified short cysteine-rich peptides, called vexitoxins, related to conotoxins.

 Distribution

-This genus is cosmopolitan and occurs in tropical and temperate seas, but primarily in shallow waters (but also at bathyal depths) of the tropical Indo-Pacific.
+This genus is cosmopolitan and occurs in tropical and temperate seas, but primarily in shallow waters (though also at bathyal depths) of the tropical Indo-Pacific.

 Species

 Species within the genus Vexillum include: